32234/32234/README.md

 - 🌱 I’m currently learning blockchains and DPDK.
 - 📫 How to reach me 809595488@qq.com.
 - ✨ Dreaming of being a philosopher.
-- 💗 Terribly talented in singing & pop-Dancing.
+- 💗 Chicken U R so beautiful.
 <!---
 32234/32234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.